You Can Still Cross The River Without Paying A Toll

 Twenty million dollars was provided to TARC, the Transit Authority of River City, as part of the Ohio River Bridges Project.
 The money was used to fund a number of improvements including enhanced bus service across the river.
 TARC buses do not pay tolls and TARC riders are not charged an extra fee to cross the bridges.

-Ticket To Ride Is Also Toll Free
+Every Commute Counts Is Also Toll Free